vamsiadatra/dealerpulse/DECISIONS.md

-# DealerPulse: Engineering Decisions
+# DealerPulse: Engineering & Product Decisions

-## 1. What I Chose to Build & Why
-I built a full-stack dashboard featuring a React (Next.js) frontend and a Python (FastAPI) backend.
-The product is heavily biased toward *actionability*.
-Rather than simply visualizing total sales, the core feature is the **Bottleneck Engine**—a system that identifies active leads that haven't transitioned stages in over 7 days, allowing branch managers to immediately follow up with underperforming reps.
+## 1. The Core Philosophy: Action over Vanity
+When building dashboards for executives and managers, it is incredibly easy to fall into the trap of "vanity metrics"—showing a massive chart of total leads that looks pretty but offers zero actionable value.

+My primary goal was to build a tool that answers the CEO's most pressing question: **"Where are we losing money right now, and who do I need to call to fix it?"** To achieve this, I de-prioritized generic volume charts and heavily prioritized the **"Critical Bottlenecks"** engine.
+By calculating the exact number of days a lead has been stagnant in the pipeline (specifically those sitting untouched for >7 days), a Branch Manager can immediately open this dashboard, see that "Kavitha Sharma" has 3 leads stuck in negotiation, and intervene before the deals go cold.

-## 2. Key Product Decisions and Tradeoffs
+## 2. Architectural Choices & Tradeoffs

-* **Python API + Next.js UI:** While I could have parsed the JSON entirely on the client, I chose to build a proper FastAPI backend deployed via Vercel Serverless Functions.
-This separation of concerns creates a solid RESTful architecture that mimics how this app would work in production (where the API would eventually connect to a PostgreSQL database), keeping the frontend lightweight.
-* **JavaScript over TypeScript:** To prioritize deployment speed and rapid iteration for the take-home timeline, I opted for clean Javascript.
-* **Calculated "Now":** Because the dataset is synthetic, the Python backend dynamically calculates the "current date" based on the maximum `last_activity_at` timestamp to accurately measure stagnant leads without hardcoding dates.
+**Decision: Hybrid Architecture (Next.js React Frontend + FastAPI Python Backend)**
+* **The "Why":** While the dataset provided was small enough (~500 records) to process entirely on the client side via the browser, doing so would not reflect how I build production systems.
+I chose to split the stack, utilizing a lightweight Python FastAPI backend to handle the data wrangling and business logic, serving a clean REST API to a Next.js frontend.
+* **The Tradeoff:** This added a slight layer of complexity to the Vercel deployment compared to a purely static site.
+* **The Benefit:** This architecture perfectly mimics a real-world SaaS environment.
+If the dataset scales to 500,000 leads tomorrow, the frontend remains completely unaffected.
+The Python backend can simply be pointed to a PostgreSQL database, and the application scales infinitely.

+**Decision: Dynamic "Now" Calculation**
+* **The "Why":** Because the dataset is synthetic and anchored in late 2025, using the actual `Date.now()` would break all the time-based metrics (showing leads as stagnant for years).
+I engineered the backend to dynamically find the maximum `last_activity_at` timestamp in the dataset and use that as the "simulated present day."
+This ensures the logic holds up regardless of what dataset is injected into the system.

+## 3. Data Insights & Human Patterns
+While building the data aggregation logic, a few interesting business narratives emerged:
+1. **The "Test Drive to Negotiation" Chasm:** A significant portion of stagnant leads get stuck immediately after the test drive.
+This indicates a potential failure in follow-up processes.
+Sales reps might be excellent at greeting customers but are failing to create urgency in the pricing conversation.
+2. **Resource Allocation:** Certain branches have high lead volumes but lower conversion rates.
+This isn't just a data point; it's a human problem.
+It suggests the reps in those branches might be overwhelmed, resulting in leads falling through the cracks.

-## 3. What I'd Build Next With More Time
+## 4. What I Would Build With More Time
-* **Logistics Analysis Tab:** I would build a secondary view analyzing the `delay_reason` field to find correlations between specific geographic branches and logistical supply-chain failures.
+If this were a multi-week sprint, here is exactly how I would evolve the product:

+1. **Logistics & Vendor Accountability:** The dataset includes a `delay_reason` for vehicle delivery.
+I would build a secondary dashboard specifically for the Operations team that aggregates these reasons (e.g., "Transit Delay", "PDI Rework") to identify which specific logistics vendors or factory hubs are failing the dealership.
-* **Authentication & RLS:** Implementing Row Level Security so a Branch Manager only sees their branch's pipeline, while the CEO gets the aggregate view.
+2. **Row Level Security (RLS) & Auth:** Implement authentication so that when a Sales Rep logs in, they only see *their* stagnant leads, while the CEO gets the aggregate, God-mode view.

-## 4. Interesting Data Patterns
-* A significant bottleneck occurs after the "Test Drive" phase.
-The data shows leads often sit idle in the "Negotiation" stage for days, indicating sales reps might need better pricing enablement tools or manager intervention to close deals faster.
+3. **Webhooks/Live Updates:** Migrate the API to use WebSockets or Server-Sent Events (SSE) so the dashboard updates in real-time the moment a deal is marked "Closed-Won" in the CRM.